The nimbleMacros package has two goals:

 a particular structure in the output.
 The output should be a named list

-, which contains the output code (as
+with two elements: code, which contains the output code (as

-in the original function above), and modelInfo
+in the original function above), and modelInfo which is the

 list of model information, which we could modify or leave as-is.